Please note: New titles for senior executives are pending receipt of all required regulatory approvals.

 Tariq holds a bachelors and masters degree in Mechanical Engineering from the Massachusetts Institute of Technology and Stanford University, respectively, and a masters degree in Technology and Policy from the Massachusetts Institute of Technology.

-Greg Miller is Senior Vice President of Development for Caesars Entertainment.
+Greg Miller is Executive Vice President, Domestic Development, for Caesars Entertainment.
 He is responsible for the company maintaining its dominant distribution network in North America through the identification and pursuit of expansion opportunities.
 In that capacity, his responsibilities include oversight of various project-specific agreements as well as leadership of the design and construction activities of the company.

 Miller has spent his career as a leader at several of the world's most recognizable hospitality and consumer brands.
 Prior to joining Caesars in 2004, he spent eight years at Universal Studios Parks and Resorts group, including the last four years as President of Universal Studios 2,000-acre theme park resort in Spain.
 While at Universal, Miller was involved in several large-scale projects including the development of Universal Orlando and Universal Studios Japan.
 Previously, Miller served in various strategic planning and finance roles at PepsiCo.